cneumanns/cneumanns/README.md

 Hi, I’m Christian Neumanns.

-I’m interested in all kinds of ideas and implementations that make software development more practical.
+I’m interested in everything that makes software development more practical.

 I'm the creator of: